Texas man jailed in Dallas monkey case says he'd do it again

 Irvin told police that on the night of Jan.
 29, he waited until dark, jumped a fence to get onto zoo grounds, cut the metal mesh of an enclosure and took the two emperor tamarin monkeys, according to arrest warrant affidavits .
 He then got on the city’s light rail before walking to the vacant home where he said he kept his animals.

-Police, acting on a tip from the public, found the monkeys, named Bella and Finn, on Jan.
+Acting on a tip from the public, police found the monkeys on Jan.
 31, the day after they were discovered missing, at the empty home in Lancaster, a Dallas suburb about 15 miles (24 kilometers) south of the zoo.
-Officers also found multiple cats and pigeons, in addition to dead feeder fish and fish food that had disappeared from a staff-only area of the zoo earlier in January but wasn’t reported stolen at the time, affidavits said.
+In addition to the monkeys, named Bella and Finn, officers also found multiple cats and pigeons, a dead feeder fish and fish food that had disappeared from a staff-only area of the zoo earlier in January but wasn’t reported stolen at the time, affidavits said.

 Irvin has been charged in two of the odd events over a span of several weeks at the zoo and is linked to another, police said.
 In the taking of the monkeys, Irvin faces one count of burglary and six counts of animal cruelty — three for each monkey.
 He also faces a burglary charge in relation to the escape of a clouded leopard named Nova, who was discovered missing Jan.
 13. A cut was found in her enclosure, and the zoo closed as a search was launched.
 She was found later that day near her habitat.